Exact quasinormal modes in Grumiller spacetime: Discussion and conclusion

 We have employed the unified wave equation\cite{Li_b} for massless spin particles to investigate the quasinormal modes in the Grumiller spacetime.
 We have identified a new transformation (14) that has mapped the radial part of the wave equation into a Heun equation, thereby providing a rigorous analytic framework for studying quasinormal modes.
 The essential feature of this transformation has been the introduction of the exponential factor $e^{i \omega r_{*}}$, and we anticipate that it can be generalized to other black hole backgrounds as a powerful tool for analyzing particle wave equations in curved spacetime.

-We have obtained the frequencies of the quasinormal modes, as given by Eq.
+We have derived the quasinormal-mode frequencies for fermions, as given by Eq.
 (38).
 These frequencies are found to take only discrete imaginary values.
 Recalling that $\Phi_{p}\sim e^{-i\omega t}$, a purely imaginary frequency $\omega$ corresponds directly to a damping rate.
-Equation (38) shows that positive $N$ means that $\Phi_{p}$ is damped, and negative $N$ means an instability.
-Notably, Eq.
-(38) accommodates two types of particles: bosons, for which \(N\) is an integer, and fermions, for which \(N\) is a half-integer.
-The quasinormal-mode frequencies are identical for all bosonic particles with the same \(N\), and similarly for fermionic particles with the same \(N\); however, the quasinormal-mode frequency of a boson never coincides with that of a fermion.
-This observation provides a theoretical basis for simulating particle waves with identical statistical properties.
+According to Equation (38), the quasinormal-mode frequency for fermions is given by $(n+1)$ times the surface gravity of the black hole.
+In principle, observation of the damping factors of these modes allows for the determination of the black hole's parameters.
+It is particularly noteworthy that the quasinormal-mode frequencies are independent of the particles' intrinsic angular momentum and their so-called ``extrinsic'' angular momentum, being determined exclusively by the black hole's properties.
+This feature establishes a theoretical basis for the simulation of one fermion wave type by another.
+It was also found that no quasinormal modes linked to Heun polynomials exist for bosons.

 We have analyzed the radial wave functions of the quasinormal modes, which contained both the exponential factor $e^{i\omega r_{*}}$ and Heun polynomials, as shown in Eq.
 (41).
-Since $Q_{n,m}$ in Eq.
-(39) appears as the eigenvalue of a tridiagonal matrix, a generic $(n+1)$-dimensional matrix admits $n+1$ distinct eigenvalues.
-Consequently, for a given spin state, the corresponding particle typically exhibits an $(n+1)$-fold degeneracy, i.e., $n+1$ linearly independent solutions of the wave equation share the same quasinormal-mode frequency $\omega$.
-Exceptions to this rule arise when subsets of eigenvalues coincide; for example, as displayed in Table 1, $Q_{2,0}=Q_{2,2}$.
+Since $Q_{n,m}$ appears as the eigenvalue of a tridiagonal matrix in Eq.
+(39), a generic $(n+1)$-dimensional matrix admits $n+1$ distinct eigenvalues.
+Each eigenvalue corresponds to an eigenvector.
+Equation (39) reveals that different fermion spin states are described by distinct tridiagonal matrices.
+Although the eigenvalues for the states $p=\pm s$ are identical (see Table 1), their eigenvectors differ (see Table 2).
+Since the quasinormal-mode frequency given by (38) is independent of the spin state $p$, the system exhibits a $2(n+1)$-fold degeneracy for a given frequency $\omega_{n}$, i.e., $2(n+ 1)$ linearly independent solutions of the wave equation share the same quasinormal-mode frequency $\omega_{n}$.